tw-in-js/twind/docs/handbook/index.md

 <details><summary>🚓 Escape hatch for arbitrary CSS</summary>

-The compiler [accepts functions](https://twind.dev/docs/modules/twind.html#inline-plugins) that can return arbitrary CSS-in-JS objects.
-A convenient escape hatch for all those one-off rules which aren't supported by Tailwind.
+The Twind compiler accepts functions that can return arbitrary CSS-in-JS objects, providing a convenient escape hatch for all those one-off rules which aren't supported by Tailwind.
 The `&` keyword allows you to write complex rules (like pseudo elements `&::before` and `&::after`) that are beyond the scope of inline styles without having to add another dependency.

-> 💡 We provide a [css helper](https://twind.dev/docs/handbook/getting-started/css-in-js.html) as a convenience for this case.
+Twind also provides a [css helper function](/handbook/css-in-twind) as a convenience for this case.

 </details>